Videovision Entertainment

 A film city, rising on Durban's beachfront.

-On the former Natal Command site at the north end of the Golden Mile, twenty one hectares are set aside for a film, tourism and leisure city like nothing attempted in South Africa before.
-This is the plan.
+On the former Natal Command site at the north end of the Golden Mile, twenty one hectares are set aside for a film, tourism and leisure city, the first of its kind in South Africa.

 R0.0bn